phalcon/documentation/docs/routing.md

 ```
 In the above example, we first create a group with a common module and controller.
 We then add the prefix for the group to be `/invoices`.
 We then add more routes to the group, some without parameters and some with.
 The last route allows us to use a different controller than the default one (`common`).
 Finally, we add the group to the router.

-We can extend the [Phalcon\Mvc\Router\Group][mvc-router-group] component and register our routes in it on a per-group basis.
+We can extend the [Phalcon\Mvc\Router\Group][mvc-router-group] component and register our routes in it on a per group basis.
 This allows us to better organize the routes of our application.

 ```php
 <?php